fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 - *M:Zak's Speed*, which grants +15 DEX
 - *M:Kill Ray*, zap 10-80 at 50'

 Miscellaneous Magic spells have a pretty high point cost, but they can be taught to anyone with (at least) Low Magic, which at this point may very well be your entire party.
 Remember what I said about *S:Charger* a few minutes ago?
-Go hang out by the Recharge Pool, *Charge* each scroll seven times, and now everyone in your party has a long-range high-damage zap spell.
+Go hang out by the Refresh Pool, *Charge* each scroll seven times, and now everyone in your party has a long-range high-damage zap spell.

 Since we're heading to the Underworld anyway, go to the SE corner of the room and *Soften* the S wall.
 In the center of the square room there you'll find a one-way staircase down to the Magan Underworld.